Frequently Asked Questions

 - Who owns and runs PGXN?

-- Currently, PGXN is hosted on a box owned by Kineticode, using bandwidth provided by Command Prompt.
-Hopefully the PostgreSQL.org Web Team eventually run PGXN on community servers.
-If they choose not to administrate it, PGXN will be run on one or more servers to be contributed to the PostgreSQL Fund at SPI, Inc. In any case, the PGXN master index and server will be owned by a PostgreSQL-related nonprofit organization.
+- Currently, PGXN is hosted on a box owned by depesz.
+Eventually it may run on community servers, as the PostgreSQL.org Web Team determines.
+Or it may end up on one or more servers to be contributed to the PostgreSQL Funds Group.
+In any case, the PGXN master index and server will always be contributed to the PostgreSQL community.

 - Where is the PGXN source code hosted?